xenondevs/Docs/docs/invui/guis/paged.md

-A paged GUI is a gui that can display pages of either `Items` or `GUIs`.
+A paged GUI is a gui that can display pages of either `Items` or `Guis`.

 ## Control Items